Activating your Westpac business credit or debit card

 Your card is already protected by a range of security measures including 24/7 Fraud Protection.
 For additional security, please sign the back of the card as soon as you receive it.

 Recurring payments are a handy way to pay your regular bills such as power, gas and phone automatically from your credit or debit card.
 They can take the hassle out of remembering when your regular expenses are due, and some companies even offer discounts if you pay by automatic payment.

 To set up automatic payments you’ll need to contact each service provider and supply them with:

 - Card verification number - this is the last 3 digits on the back of your Mastercard or Visa.

 Some companies offer the facility to provide card details on their websites.
 However, with others you’ll need to provide them over the phone or in writing.

 Manage any previous recurring payments

-If you have companies automatically debiting your previous credit card for services such as phone, electricity or rent, you’ll need to let them know your new credit card details.
+You’ll need to give the new details to any companies that were automatically debiting your previous card for services such as phone, electricity or rent.
 You can do this by giving them a call or checking their websites to see if you can update online.